Waterford History, Family Crest & Coats of Arms

 Early History of the Waterford family

 This web page shows only a small excerpt of our Waterford research.
-Another 49 words (4 lines of text) are included under the topic Early Waterford History in all our PDF Extended History products and printed products wherever possible.
+Another 168 words (12 lines of text) covering the years 1144, 1158, 1155 and 1292 are included under the topic Early Waterford History in all our PDF Extended History products and printed products wherever possible.

 Waterford Spelling Variations